-But when I point out the less famous signs and run the Brighton Diagnostic Criteria backwards you still resist saying “everyone does that!”
-Of course you do: you’re surrounded by people just like yourself both in your biological family, and your circle of like-minded friends (birds of a feather).
-(We’re finding we’re highly attracted to each other both platonically and romantically, and most who are clinical enough to get diagnosed end up seeing it in both sides of their family.)
+We’re finding we’re highly attracted to each other both platonically and romantically, and most who are clinical enough to get diagnosed end up seeing it in both sides of their family.
 And yes, this includes many doctors and nurses who I increasingly suspect also.
 (We are a hard-charging, highly driven over-achieving lot for the most part.)

 I feel strongly these myriad extra-articular (meaning non-joint-related) health factors and issues may well underlie why Hypermobile type Ehlers-Danlos Syndrome is so rarely diagnosed IMHO.
 I feel it expresses and falls much more on a continuum or “spectrum” if you will, much like the extremely commonly comorbid high functioning autism spectrum I increasingly find it also comes with.

-In fact, I’m semi-convinced now that “high functioning” or mild autism (and the related sub-clinical alphabet soup (as I call it) which many also exhibit of variations of ADD/ADHD, OCD, SPD and more) is merely a symptom of the underlying altered neurology I think we’ll find common in HEDS patients one day.
-(They need to autopsy or image a flock of us to prove this still, but Temple Grandin‘s brain scans already hint at our saggy hind brains.
-Squished occipital lobes aka Chiari anyone?)
+In fact, I’m semi-convinced now that “high functioning” or mild autism (and the related sub-clinical alphabet soup (as I call it) which many also exhibit of variations of ADD/ADHD, OCD, SPD and more) is merely a symptom of the underlying altered neurology I think we’ll find common in hEDS patients one day.
 I think whatever drives hypermobility also drives or lends to neuroplasticity and thus highly variable neurodiversity.
 (And don’t get me started on the DSM~!)
 But I digress.

 I could go on.
 My point being, my condition worsened as I aged, until it finally suddenly became “clinical” enough to hit a doctor’s radar.
 My late father’s and paternal aunt’s health all snapped into focus suddenly once I finally suspected the condition.
 And then later my late mother’s health also snapped into focus (full dentures, varicose veins, phlebitis, thin skin that tore at a glance, easy bruising and bleeding, headaches, bad back, depression and anxiety, miscarriages and much more).

 Apparently I pulled the short straw, and got a double dose from both sides of my family (mom AND dad).
-Yes, my older sister (only sibling) does also show plenty of signs (even passes the Brighton Diagnostic Criteria IMHO though she won’t let me run it on her yet).
+Yes, my older sister (only sibling) does also show plenty of signs and meets the new HSD criteria.
 But I guarantee no un-savvy doctor would ever suspect my sister.
-Not based on the current literature and information!
+She’s way too functional and accomplished.

 I was also the child of older parents (they were 40 when I hatched), who smoked and drank while conceiving and pregnant with me, and were starting to fight (live dysfunctional alcoholic lives) when I was growing up.
-(I’ve already mentioned my likely CPTSD in this post about Anxiety and EDS.)
+I’ve already mentioned my likely CPTSD in this post about Anxiety and EDS.
 So I already had a couple strikes against my health when I was conceived as well as developing.
-(I suffered some benign neglect along the way my sister can vouch for.)
+I also suffered some benign neglect along the way my sister can vouch for.

 I also feel strongly a la Hickam’s Dictum that it’s not impossible to have multiple SNPs (genetic defects) or even a mashup of types or SNPs on multiple genes in the same patient that still lend to our issues, even if not all are directly disease causing.
-I.e, this is some (very B&W thinking) geneticists think you can only have one type that runs “true” in the family.
+I.e, some very B&W thinking geneticists think you can only have one type that runs “true” in the family.
 Based on 4 plus years of observation of several thousands of patients and their families in my online support groups, I humbly beg to differ.

 The level of variability and crossover of symptoms and types is almost unlimited.
-(And almost everyone has mild or more signs of Vascular type EDS and thus wonders if they have it.
+And almost everyone has mild or more crossover signs of vascular EDS and thus wonders if they have it.
 By all means rule it out by testing if you suspect it!
-We ruled out IV and VI in me based on family and personal medical history and presentation.
+We ruled out IV (vascular) and VI (kyphoscoliotic) in me based on family and personal medical history and presentation.
 (I was negative touch wood, despite all the family signs.)

 Sure, a handful will appear to “run true” and be easily identified with a familial Mendelian inheritance pattern (usually autosomal dominant), but not all.
-I’m also pretty sure these are the exceptions (truly rare patients), not the rule.
+I’m also pretty sure these are the exceptions and truly rare patients, not the rule.
 And perhaps you may just be a “carrier” for a rare type, even if it’s not fully expressed in you.
-(Much like how Dr. Meglathery suspects many of us may be carriers of CAH, even if we don’t have CAH directly in her RCCX Theory.
-She calls this “CAH1”.)
+Much like how Dr. Meglathery suspects many of us may be carriers of CAH, even if we don’t have CAH directly in her RCCX Theory.
+She unofficially calls this “CAH1”.

 And never mind the effect of epigenetics in all of this!
 (Not all genes are expressing all the time, or not fully, etc.) It’s really much more of a spectrum to me than a clear black and white, all or nothing disease any more.
 (So many variables, so little time.)

-Also, the collection of Mast Cell Activation Diseases is collectively known as MCAD, not Mastocytosis aka “masto” as she states, and which is just one of many forms of MCAD.
-Not trying to pick on her, just trying to clarify correct information and keep us all discerning.
-I do like her thinking, and am impressed with her findings and results. /End aside.]
+Also, the collection of Mast Cell Activation Diseases is collectively known as MCAD, not Mastocytosis aka “masto” as she states on her site, and which is just one of many forms of MCAD to be clear. /End aside.]

 I’m increasingly convinced what comprises the various HSDs and hEDS now is likely a huge collection of collagen, Tenascin-X and other connective tissue defects with several potential amplifiers (epigenetics and methylation being the two biggies), not all of which are equally expressing.
 We’ve all just been seduced by the early findings from the low-hanging diagnostic fruit found to date.

 But hopefully, at the very least, my writing and that of others plus the new 2017 classification scheme will change a few mindsets to be a bit more nuanced and allow more ‘Shades of Grey’ than we’ve seen to date.
 I hope you’ll join me in thinking outside of the black and white boxes we’ve been pigeon-holing everyone in to date.
 Feel free to return to those exciting romance novels, but I defy you not to think about hypermobility now as you read them, smile.